Shopify Next Generation Events: What's Changing and How to Migrate

 A few capabilities are explicitly on the roadmap that may affect how aggressively you migrate:

 .graphqlfile references.
-Inlined queries in TOML are workable but harder to type-check and reuse.
-File references will land before stable.- Topic expansion.
+Inlined queries in TOML are workable but harder to type-check and reuse.- Topic expansion.

 Wrapping up

-Next Generation Events are a meaningful upgrade — not just on cost and noise, but on how Shopify webhook integrations are structured.
-The schema universe collapses into the same GraphQL surface you already use for the Admin API.
-The "what changed" question is answered in the payload.
-And the long-standing translation layer between webhook-shaped data and API-shaped data goes away.
+Next Generation Events are a meaningful upgrade.
+Not just only on cost and noise, but on how Shopify webhook integrations are structured.
+The schema universe collapses into the same GraphQL surface you already use for the Admin API and the "what changed" question is answered in the payload.

-The work to migrate isn't trivial — TOML configs, GraphQL queries, dual-running during transition — but the payoff is real, especially for apps drowning in products/update and customers/update noise today.
+The work to migrate isn't trivial, but the payoff is real, especially for apps drowning in products/update and customers/update noise today.

-If you're planning a migration and want to test the dual-running pattern, run new and old subscriptions through Hookdeck and route them however makes sense — [get started here]/event-gateway).
-And if you want to try receiving events on your laptop before you've even written the TOML, the Hookdeck CLI is the fastest way to do it.
+If you're planning a migration and want to test the dual-running pattern, run new and old subscriptions through Hookdeck and route them however makes sense.

-For more on Shopify webhooks generally, our getting started guide, Admin API tutorial, and features and best practices guide are the rest of the set.
+For more on Shopify webhooks generally, check out our getting started guide, Admin API tutorial, and features and best practices guide.